uwcms/APx-rpcsvc/modules/README.md

 ### Logging

 The RPC server provides a logging facility to be used in RPC modules, which is configured to send their output to the standard unix syslog facility.
-See the _Network Configuration_ document for more information on how this log data is handled.

 There is a global LOGGER object accessible to modules to record log messages.
 It has two primary functions that are relevant to module developers: